 There’s a Million and One, But These Are My Top 10 Uses for Aloe Vera

-I have wavy/curly hair, and it is really hard to find a great natural curl defining gel that also keeps your hair super soft rather than crunchy.
-When I first learned that I could use aloe vera as a curl defining hair gel, I was actually a bit skeptical, but after trying it out, I haven’t used anything else since.
-All you need to do is use a small dime-sized amount for medium hair and quarter sized amount for longer hair.
-Scrunch into your curls and either allow to air dry or blow dry with a diffuser.
+I have wavy/curly hair, and it is really hard to find a great natural curl-defining gel that also keeps your hair super soft rather than crunchy.
+When I first learned that I could use aloe vera as a curl-defining hair gel, I was actually a bit skeptical, but after trying it out, I haven’t used anything else since.
+All you need to do is use a small dime-sized amount for medium hair and a quarter-sized amount for longer hair.
+Scrunch into your curls and either allow to air dry or blow-dry with a diffuser.

-Aloe vera’s natural antibacterial and antiseptics properties make it a great non-toxic choice for brushing your teeth.
-Not only does its anti-inflammatory properties aid in helping soothe inflamed gums, but studies have shown that aloe vera gel is just as effective at fighting cavities as your commercial toothpastes.
-Mix in a drop or two or peppermint essential oil for a minty fresh mouth!
+Aloe vera’s naturally antibacterial and antiseptics properties make it a great non-toxic choice for brushing your teeth.
+Not only do its anti-inflammatory properties aid in helping soothe inflamed gums, but studies have shown that aloe vera gel is just as effective at fighting cavities as your commercial toothpaste.
+Mix in a drop or two of peppermint essential oil for a minty fresh mouth!
 (If you are new to EO’s, read about how to safely use them here.)